vbr-calc/vbr/README.md

 https://octave.sourceforge.io/statistics/index.html
 https://octave.org/doc/interpreter/Installing-and-Removing-Packages.html

+# Getting Help

+See the full documentation page on [Contributing and Getting Help](https://vbr-calc.github.io/vbr/contrib/contributing/) for ways to reach out or [post a github issue](https://github.com/vbr-calc/vbr/issues/new)!

 # Contributing to the VBRc

 The VBRc is open to community contributions!
 New methods, new examples, documentation fixes, bug fixes!

 We follow a typical open source workflow.
 To submit new features:

 * create your fork of the VBRc repo
 * checkout a new branch
 * do work on your new branch
 * push those changes to your fork on github
 * submit a pull request back to the main VBRc repo

 If you're adding a new method, be sure to add a new test (see the following section) and add a note to the active release notes (`release_notes.md`) with a short summary of your work.

 If you're new to git, github or contributing to open source projects, the following article has a nice overview with sample git commands: [GitHub Standard Fork & Pull Request Workflow](https://gist.github.com/Chaser324/ce0505fbed06b947d962).

 ## Test Suite

 When you submit a pull request, a suite of tests will run via github actions.
 These actions test functionality in both MATLAB and Octave.
 You can run the full test suite locally by running the `run_all_tests.m` script in the top level of the repository.
 See `vbr/testing/README.md` for details on adding new tests and running subsets of tests.

 ## MATLAB and Octave compatibility (and pre-commit)

 Ensuring that code runs on both MATLAB and Octave can be tricky.
 Please avoid using MATLAB Toolboxes or 3rd party Octave packages.
 If you would like to add functionality that requires either of these, please open a discussion via the Issues page or reach out on Slack and we can figure out ways to minimize impact and properly test new functionality.

 If you use Python for other projects, you can use some pre-commit checks here to help catch some errors.
 From a fresh environment, run `pip install -r dev_requirements.txt` to install some extra dependencies and then run

 ```
 pre-commit install
 ```

 After which, any time you run `git commit`, pre-commit will run some simple checks for you.
 As of now, the only check ensures that `.m` files do not contain the pound/hashtag symbol, which is a valid comment symbol in octave but not matlab and is a common mistake when your other projects are in Python...

 ## Release Notes

 This section contains notes for the VBRc maintainers on creating releases.

 To release, create a new version tag locally:

 ```
 $ git tag v0.99.5
 ```
 and push it up to gitub

 ```
 $ git push upstream v0.99.5
 ```

 this will trigger a github action that drafts a release based on the current version of `release_notes.md`.
 Go to github, edit the release and then hit publish when ready.

 ### release cleanup: